Alex Hendricks: Soccer

-Cerebral palsy football
+Cerebral palsy soccer

 Hendricks is a CP7 goalkeeper and forward.

 In November 2011, Hendricks was called up to the United States national team.
 He participated in the 2012 BT Paralympic World Cup in Manchester, England, where his team came away with a bronze medal.
 He was a sub on the bench in the US's last game of that competition.
 He also participated in the 2012 Ukraine International Tournament.

 Hendricks was named to the 12 man roster to represent the United States at the 2012 Summer Paralympics, where, at 16 years old, he was the youngest member of the team.
 The high school junior was one of two players from Ohio on the squad.
 The United States was drawn in Group B with Ukraine, Great Britain and Brazil.
 Their opener was against reigning Paralympic gold medal winners Ukraine.
 Hendricks was in goal for the United States's 0 - 4 loss to Great Britain.
 The Americans finished the tournament without winning a single game, losing all 5 matches they played in.